-a) Overall Project 20
+Overall Project Content 20

-b) Content Creativity 15
+• Creativity 15

 • Technical Application 15

 • Comprehensiveness 15

-• Originality 15

-• Viva 20
+• Originality Viva 15 20

 WRITING FOR MEDIA

 Course Objectives:

 This paper is an extension of Print Journalism taught in the first semester of this program.
 This paper focuses on polishing the writing skills for various forms of print media.
 Translation techniques and practice is another important element of the course.